lkesteloot/unsong/unsong-1.md

 #### I.

 Time and chance, according to the Book of Ecclesiastes, happeneth to us all.
 Ana had planned to sleep in, but it so happeneth that she woke up hungry and found herself out of milk.
-She threw on an old t-shirt—one she had gotten at a theodicy conference a few years ago, with the motto WHO WATCHES THE WATCHMAKER? on the front—grabbed a shopping bag, and headed out to the 7-11 on the corner.
+She threw on an old t-shirt—one she had gotten at a theodicy conference a few years ago, with the motto [sc]Who watches the watchmaker?[/sc] on the front—grabbed a shopping bag, and headed out to the 7-11 on the corner.

 Seven represents the world—thus the seven days of creation, the seven worldly sephirot below the Abyss, and the seven continents.
 Eleven represents excess, a transcendence of the supernatural completeness of ten into an unlawful proliferation of forms.
 Added together they make eighteen, corresponding to the gematria value of the Hebrew word “chai”, meaning life.
 Therefore, 7-11 represents an excess of worldly life-sustaining goods—in other words, too much food.
 In keeping with the secret laws of God, Ana caved in and bought a box of donuts.